 - Dealing with damaged property

-- Being the first contact for unit issues
+- Being the first contact for unit issues, sometimes in the middle of the night

 However, perseverance to the end goal could generate an impressive long-term investment.
 Once the mortgage is paid, the majority of the monthly rental fees becomes profit.
 Additionally, the property’s appreciation creates a more valuable asset for the investor.